Get help today 888-341-7785 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

-Mixing LSD & Alcohol: Effects, Dangers, and Treatment
+Mixing LSD & Alcohol

 LSD (D-lysergic acid diethylamide) is a mind-altering hallucinogen that can profoundly alter a person’s mood, perception, and awareness of the world around them.1 Though their precise mechanism of action isn’t fully understood, many classic hallucinogens such as LSD are thought to disrupt certain types of brain communication through their influence on serotonin neurotransmission.1

-Polysubstance use (also referred to as concurrent substance use, co-occurring substance use, simultaneous substance use, and polydrug use) refers to when 2 or more drugs are used simultaneously, either intentionally or unintentionally.2, 3
+Polysubstance use (also referred to as concurrent substance use, co-occurring substance use, simultaneous substance use, and polydrug use) refers to when 2 or more drugs are used simultaneously, either intentionally or unintentionally.2,3

-People may use LSD and alcohol together for various reasons, such as to combat or enhance the effects of 1 or both substances and to escape from stress.3, 4 Often, polysubstance use such as this takes place merely because a person wants to experience the novel effects of the particular substance combination.2
+People may use LSD and alcohol together for various reasons, such as to combat or enhance the effects of 1 or both substances and to escape from stress.3,4 Often, polysubstance use such as this takes place merely because a person wants to experience the novel effects of the particular substance combination.2

 The Short and Long-Term Effects of LSD and Alcohol